Ministry of Finance (Azerbaijan)

 The Ministry of Finance of Azerbaijan Republic (Azərbaycan Respublikasının Maliyyə Nazirliyi) is a governmental agency within the Cabinet of Azerbaijan in charge of regulating the financial sector in Azerbaijan Republic.
-The ministry is headed by Samir Sharifov.
+The ministry is headed by Sahil Babayev.

 History

 The office of Minister of Finance was established on May 18, 1918, when Azerbaijan Democratic Republic declared independence.
 The Minister of Finance was one of members of the first cabinet.
 The Ministry of Finance itself, however, was formally established on October 21, 1918.
 With incorporation of Azerbaijan into USSR, the Ministry of Finance was subdued to Soviet Ministry of Finances.
 On August 4, 1956, and October 29, 1971, the statute of the ministry was revised by Council of Ministers decrees No. 385 and No. 358, respectively.
 The main functions of the ministry were collection of financial means to be distributed within the economic sector of Azerbaijan SSR.
 The current activity of the Ministry of Finance is regulated by the Statute about the Ministry of Finance of the Republic of Azerbaijan approved by Presidential Decree No. 271 on February 4, 2000.